Surfing, long beach walks, and more: Guide to Liwliwa Beach with a budget below P2,000

 Where to stay:

 If you want some quiet time amid the agoho trees, I would recommend Hideout.
-This is where my friends and I stayed just recently this March.
+This is where my friends and I stayed last 2017 and where we had breakfast this July 2023.
 It is located toward the end of the strip of accommodations.
 There is also a noise curfew so you can sleep quietly at night.
 And, like most Liwliwa accommodations, it is just a 5-minute walk away from the beach.

 OLYMPUS DIGITAL CAMERA

-Hideout feels like a hideout indeed as it is located at the end of Liwliwa accommodations, and is built amid agoho trees
+Hideout feels like a hideout indeed as it feels enclosed among the accommodations and is built amid agoho trees.

 OLYMPUS DIGITAL CAMERA

-There are other accommodations in Liwliwa to choose from, some more higher-priced like Surface Liwa.
+There are other accommodations in Liwliwa to choose from, some more higher-priced.

 Where to eat: